HyperCells/HyperCells.github.io/source/contents/Tutorials/tutorials.rst

    :margin: 3 3 2 2

-   The application of the supercell method relies on the identification of appropriate supercell sequences, **coherent sequences**.
+   The application of the supercell method relies on the identification of appropriate supercell sequences.
+Each supercell is associated with a triangle group quotient specified by a corresponding translation group.
+The sequences of these translation groups form so-called **coherent sequences** defined by a normal subgroup relation between consecutive translation groups.
 In this tutorial, we showcase how such sequences can be identified.
    Two approaches are presented, which entail the construction of a user defined functions and **normal subgroup tree graphs** which describes the normal subgroup relations between any pairwise distinct translation group of a :math:`\{p,q\}`-tesselation of the hyperbolic plane.